 - Criminal Minds has, most prominently, Derek Morgan and Penelope Garcia.
 The two of them very openly and casually flirted with each other, especially in the earlier seasons, but this never reached anything other than the "playful" stage.
 However, the two of them do share a genuine platonic love for each other, as evidenced in "Penelope" when Morgan takes up temporary residence in Garcia's house in order to protect Garcia from her would-be killer from the episode before.
 It's also been implied by the fandom that Prentiss and Reid and Prentiss and Hotch share similar roles, and the show has characterized JJ and Reid (with varying success) as this.

-- Doctor Who: Shipping aside, the Doctor has this sort of relationship with most of his female companions.
+- Doctor Who: Shipping aside, the Doctor's male incarnations have this sort of relationship with most of their female companions.
 Due to the series (in both incarnations) invoking The "I Love You" Stigma it is often difficult to tell for certain the level of the Doctor's feelings towards certain characters.

-- Notable examples include the Fourth Doctor and Romana, the Tenth Doctor and Donna Noble (as mentioned above) the Eleventh Doctor and Amy Pond (once she got over her childish crush), and the Eleventh and Twelfth Doctors with Clara Oswald.
+- Notable examples include the Fourth Doctor and Romana, the Tenth Doctor and Donna Noble, the Eleventh Doctor and Amy Pond (once she got over her childish crush), and the Eleventh and Twelfth Doctors with Clara Oswald.
 Twelve and Clara's relationship eventually becomes similar to Ten and Rose's — a deep connection that verges on romantic love, but is never confirmed as such on screen.

-- Actively invoked in when—after having travelled with Rose and Martha—the Doctor specifically says that he's only looking for a friend when Donna joins him.
+- Actively invoked when — after having travelled with Rose and Martha — the Doctor specifically says that he's only looking for a friend when Donna joins him.
 Donna vehemently echoes the sentiment that there will be no amorous relations between them.
-(Rose was someone he'd bonded with to the point of it seeming romantic at timesnote , especially with how losing her affected him for a long time, and Martha had been in love with him but he, being the Doctor, either didn't notice or chose to ignore it—in part due to him still pining for Rose—and she eventually left because she realized he wasn't capable of returning her feelings.)
+(Rose was someone he'd bonded with to the point of it seeming romantic at timesnote , especially with how losing her affected him for a long time, and Martha had been in love with him but he, being the Doctor, either didn't notice or chose to ignore it — in part due to him still pining for Rose — and she eventually left because she realized he wasn't capable of returning her feelings.)

 - Even in cases where the Doctor has been directly told "I love you" (Rose Tyler, River Song, Clara Oswald), there is still wiggle room to argue that the relationship remains platonic.

-- And then there is the Doctor and the TARDIS; probably the truest form of Platonic life Partners in the show.
+- The Doctor and the TARDIS; probably the truest form of Platonic Life Partners in the show.
 (Even then there's some Ship Tease, but it's usually played for laughs.)
 Friends may come and go but the TARDIS is forever!

 Amy: Look at you pair.
 It's always you and her isn't it?
 Long after the rest of us have gone.
 A boy and his box off to see the universe.